EmaAnd8/PEA/README.md

-# PEA
+# Performance evaluation of applications
-Assignment of A.Y 24/25
+Assignments of A.Y 24/25
+final mark 29/30